hugoppp-uni/Betriebssysteme/prak2/README.md

 # Entwurf

 ## Control Thread
-Controls producers and consumers by using a mutex for each thread:
+Controls producers and consumers by using a controllMutex for each thread:

 Producer 1: `mtx_p1`
 Producer 2:`mtx_p2`
 Consumer: `mtx_c`

 The mutexes are passed as a parameter to the threads.
-Once the control thread locks the corresponding mutex, the consumer / producer thread will lock and only continue once the mutex is unlocked by the control thread.
+Once the control thread locks the corresponding controllMutex, the consumer / producer thread will lock and only continue once the controllMutex is unlocked by the control thread.

 Quitting the threads is accomplished through calling a `quitQueue()` function, which will wake all threads and exit them using `pthread_exit()`.

 ## Producer and Consumer Threads
-Each thread will check the corresponding mutex `mtx_p1`, `mtx_p2` or `mtx_c` before inserting / deleteing an element.
+Each thread will check the corresponding controllMutex `mtx_p1`, `mtx_p2` or `mtx_c` before inserting / deleteing an element.
 The thread can call the functions to add or remove an element without checking for other threads, as the buffer will handle threading itself.